iqm-finland/KQCircuits/README.rst

 Install
 ^^^^^^^

-KQCircuits can be used in either `Salt package <https://sami.klayout.org/>`__ or developer setup mode.
+KQCircuits can be used in either Salt package or developer setup mode.
-The Salt package is easier to install and try out but has some limitations.
+The Salt package is easier to install and get started, but the built-in elements cannot be modified.
-As such, advanced users are recommended to use the developer setup below.
+The developer setup is recommended for advanced users and to contribute to the project.

-Easy Salt package
+Salt installation and getting started
-"""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

-Follow the instructions in the `getting started documentation <https://iqm-finland.github.io/KQCircuits/start/installation.html>`__.
+Follow the instructions in the `getting started documentation <https://iqm-finland.github.io/KQCircuits/salt.html>`__.

 Developer setup
 """""""""""""""